dastcvi/SerialComm/README.md

 constructing binary messages to send over serial.
 See examples/Serialize_Test.ino for the test/example.

 *Checksums are implemented as of v1.1*
+*Strings have been moved to an independent message type (away from ASCII) as of v2.0*

 ## Message Types

-Three message types are supported: ASCII with parameters, ACK/NAK, and binary.
+Four message types are supported: ASCII with numerical parameters, ACK/NAK, binary, and string.

 ### ASCII Message